-Tammy described how to get to the sky deck since its route wasn’t on the map.
-She said it had a great view of the stars and that I should take a look at it, so I decided to.
-The entrance to it was hidden in a small corner towards the back of the ship.
-I’ve walked by it before but never noticed the ladder that led to a small circular hatch in the ceiling.
+Tammy told me how to get to the sky deck since its route wasn’t on the map.
+She said it had a great view of the stars and that I should take a look at it, so I did.
+The entrance was hidden in a small corner towards the stern of the ship.
+I’ve walked by it before but never noticed the grooves in the side of the steel wall that led to a small circular hatch in the ceiling.

 It was hard for me to go up considering my clothing brace constricted most of the movements needed to climb a ladder.
 Still, I made it to the top and placed my hand on the hatch door and it opened.
 I looked inside and was simply amazed.
-The ceiling and walls were made entirely of glass, which made it look like you were amoung the stars when you looked up.
-The only light came from the multitude of space’s brightly glowing stars.
+The ceiling and walls were made entirely of glass, which made it look like you were among the stars when you looked up.
+The multitude of space’s brightly glowing stars provided the only light.
 There were millions of them in many different sizes.

 I wandered around inside.
-There were large beds, couches, and every soft and fluffy piece of furniture you could think of to just relax and gaze at the stars.
+There were large beds, couches, and every soft and fluffy piece of furniture you could to just imagine.
+It was a perfect place to gaze at the stars.
 I was already lost in my own world just standing there, looking up.

-A voice startled me, “I see you found this place already.”
-I looked in the direction it came from to see Akiko lying on comfy looking bed next to the see through wall.
-Her arms behind her head as she watched the stars go by.
+A voice startled me, “I see you finally found this place.”
+I turned to see Akiko lying on a comfy looking bed next to the see-through wall, her arms behind her head as she watched the stars go by.

 “Sorry, I didn’t know anyone was in here.”
-I apologized.
+I said.

 “It’s okay.
 This room is for anyone to use.
 You can stay.”